sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress:** I'm finally able to work on the CS50 Recover program, and after a bunch of tries and chaning up my code I finally recovered the pictures :') They all show up correctly (from what I can see at least) but my code doesn't pass one of the check50 tests.
 FML.
 Already posted my code to reddit and waiting for someone to shed some light...
 I really don't get why it's not passing.
+- Update!
+Got it, asking for help on reddit was a good idea :) Pset4 is now submitted.